Timo-jun/chrome_photo/README.md

-# Chrome extension to disable WebSockets
+# Chrome extension to Photo

 ## Installation